 UK – 19/03/20

-On Thursday March 19, Sky News reported that the British government was working with major mobile network, 02, to analyse its users’ location data.
+On Thursday March 19, Sky News reported that the British government was working with major mobile network O2 to analyze its users’ location data.

-According to the article, “the project will not be able to track individuals and is not to designed to do so.”
+“The project will not be able to track individuals and is not to designed to do so,” according to the article.

 A report published the same day by The Guardian revealed that EE, the country’s largest mobile operating company, was also in advanced discussions with the government about how best to share their users’ location data.